Neeyati97/Automated-task-approval-with-acl-and-workflows-Servicenow-/README.md

 3. Alice P: Task approver (receives and responds to the approval request)

 🧪 How to Test

-1.Impersonate Bob
+1. Impersonate Bob
 → Create a new task
 → Set:

-i.Status: In Progress
+i.
+Status: In Progress

-ii.Comments: Feedback
+ii.
+Comments: Feedback

-2.Approval is routed to Alice P
+2. Approval is routed to Alice P
 → Impersonate Alice to review and approve the task

 → Observe task status updates based on approval outcome